 COMMITMENT & FUTURE

-Teatro Publico de Cleveland is a core program of CPT, born from a significant investment of Cleveland Public Theatre and support from the Cleveland Foundation’s Engaging the Future Program.
-Teatro Publico de Cleveland is an integral part of CPT’s 20175-2018 season, which will include the presentation of a series of original 10 minute plays, as well as En el Tiempo de las Mariposas (In the Time of the Butterflies), based on Julia Álvarez’s novel*.
+Teatro Público de Cleveland is a core program of CPT, born from a significant investment of Cleveland Public Theatre and support from the Cleveland Foundation’s Engaging the Future Program.
+Teatro Público de Cleveland is an integral part of CPT’s 2019/2020 season, which will include the Rolling World Premiere of Maya Malan-Gonzalez’s A Xmas Cuento Remix, as well as their sixth spring production, performed in Spanish with English subtitles.

 -Alejandro Rivera, founding member and local photographer